Andrewras2002/mustwacthhub/README.md

 The application should now be running.

+If you can´t access change the port in app.py.

 ## Using the Application

 * Browse the list of movies on the front page.